tshr-d-dragon/House_Prices_Precitor/README.md

 ## Please feel free to connect for any suggestions or doubts!!!

 ## Credits
-The credit for dataset used for training goes to https://www.kaggle.com/mohansacharya/graduate-admissions
+This dataset is from Kaggle competetion and hence credit for the dataset used for training goes to https://www.kaggle.com/mohansacharya/graduate-admissions